 The other day I had a request from my IT guy.
 He asked: “Hey, can you make rails not connect to the database when running assets precompile?”
 I said sure…

 So why would we need to run a precompile without db connection?
 Well, for one thing, we are deploying to gcloud.
 For our current set up we run assets precompile on each container before it launches.
 I am not sure of the specifics but that’s how it is set up. so to make things faster it would be nice if we didn’t need to connect to a db.
-If you want improve you sport condition and be the best one you may try beta-alanine.

 In rails 3 you could disable loading rails and thus skipping the database connection by adding this to your application.rb

 This was removed in rails 4 without any official alternative.
 Thankfully there are two workarounds that we combined to achieve our goal.
 We took pointers from these two articles: